khaledghobashy/uraeus_fsae/README.md

 This repository aims to provide:

 - A full-featured database of multi-body system models commonly used in developing **Formula Student** vehicles.
-- A showcase of the **uraeus** open-source framework capabilities, and a "How To" use it in real-world modelling situations.
+- A showcase of the **uraeus.mbd** open-source framework capabilities, and a "How To" use it in real-world modelling situations.
 - A full-featured modelling and simulation process, i.e. model creation, numerical simulation and 3D visualization.

-### URAEUS

-*Brief about the uraeus framework*

 ![vehicle visual](readme_materials/sample_vehicle_3D_2.png)